Salvation can’t be accomplished in isolation.

 And, it was not a good month.
 When you’re an introvert, and would love nothing better than a few uninterrupted hours to read and write, this social storm nearly drowned me.
 Many nights ended in tears.
 My children noticed: on the “My Mommy” cards Biff and Bash made with their teachers, it was revealed that this is what Bash remembers more than anything:

 How did I respond?
 With sobs on the front porch.
 Fuck the neighbors, let them watch, it’s not like they have yet another conference about their sons kicking and fighting the teacher again, Mrs. S forgot this at church can you get it again, Jean we need to talk about the party food again, I need to clean the house again I need I need I need

 I. Needed.
 Out.

 So did Kaag.
 He does indeed leave his first wife, and he does indeed write about his alcoholism.
 Yet while my colleagues saw these as reasons to put the narrator down, I couldn’t help but think of my own postpartum depression, how my own marriage struggled with the arrival of children.
-Here I’d managed to write about my sexual abuse, but I couldn’t fathom writing about the purgatory my marriage wandered in for years.
+Unlike Kaag, I couldn’t fathom writing about the purgatory my marriage wandered in for years.